iwr-wasteless/iwr/README.md

 the resources collected in these bins, so any cost to use these bins, if any, should be discounted to account for such external benefits.

+However, it should be noted that this technology, if not used with all the above bins and collections of each of them, would add pressure on councils to do so, since ratepayers would be more incentivized to reduce waste, and thus pressure/lobby councils to invest in bins and collecting for recycling, garden waste and organics (which can be collected together, although collecting garden waste has been done more), soft recyclable plastics as is done with Redcycle but not kerbside recycling, e-waste, etc., or other technologies.
+While this may be an inconvenient consequence for potential clients of this technology, councils, it would be a good outcome for the environment and ratepayer's pockets.
+Additionally, given that China is not accepting some post-consumer recycled materials, there is an extra burden on councils from a local to federal level to manage waste.

 The truck follows a route,
 and so can log the address of the house for each new bin unloaded into the truck, with the additional weight measured.
 Coordinates of the truck via